 - The deceased’s pain and suffering.

-Wrongful Death Attorneys Help Families Recover Damages for Their Loss
+New Mexico Wrongful Death Attorneys Can Help Families Recover the Damages they Deserve